PatrickMaier/HdpH/README.md

 packages `hdph-closure` and `hdph-mpi-allgather`, where the latter is only required when using MPI node discovery instead of UDP.

-Consult `releases/HISTORY.txt` for information about package and compiler dependencies.
+Consult `HISTORY.txt` for information about package and compiler dependencies.

 Building HdpH